 Wheat Straw Plastic Cutting Boards

-These plastic cutting boards are made from wheat straw leftover and high-density plastic pressed by high temperature.
+These plastic cutting boards are made from wheat straw leftover and high-density plastic pressed by high temperatures.
 Wheat straw plastic boards are stronger and more attractive than regular plastic boards.
 They are non-porous, lightweight, degradable, and dishwasher safe for your convenience.

 2. Silicone Cutting Boards

-Food grade silicone is safe for contact with foods.
+Food-grade silicone is safe for contact with foods.
 Silicone is an inert material, so you don’t have to worry about silicone particles in your food.
 It also doesn’t tend to breed bacteria on the surface.

 Silicone cutting boards are foldable for easy transport of chopped food and easy storage after washing.
 The surface is non-slip and knife-friendly but not cut-resistant.

-Silicone cutting boards usually come in sets and color-coded for cutting different foods.
+Silicone cutting boards usually come in sets and are color-coded for cutting different foods.
 They will add bright colors to your kitchen.
 Their lifespan is shorter than most other cutting boards.
 However, they are pretty affordable, so you can buy a new set of boards from time to time.

 Silicone cutting boards are easy to keep clean and odor-free.
 They are dishwasher safe and don’t pick stains easily.
-They are very convenient and the perfect choice if you prefer low maintenance and hygienic cutting boards.
+They are very convenient and the perfect choice if you prefer low-maintenance and hygienic cutting boards.